Medicare Procedure and Patient Information

 Dr. Seye Adekeye, MD, PhD is a general surgeon in Philadelphia, PA specializing in general surgery and surgical oncology (cancer surgery).
-She graduated from State University of New York (SUNY).
-Dr. Seye Adekeye, MD, PhD is affiliated with Jefferson Health, Thomas Jefferson University Hospital, Jefferson University Physicians (JUP), KENNEDY MEDICAL GROUP PRACTICE, P.C., Jefferson Washington Township Hospital, Jefferson Cherry Hill Hospital and Jefferson Stratford Hospital.
+She graduated from SUNY Upstate Medical University.
+Dr. Seye Adekeye, MD, PhD is affiliated with Jefferson Health, Thomas Jefferson University Hospital, Jefferson University Physicians (JUP), Jefferson Methodist Hospital, Jefferson Washington Township Hospital, Jefferson Cherry Hill Hospital and Jefferson Stratford Hospital.

 Biopsy